rhel-labs/learn-katacoda/VDO-configure/step3.md

 filesystem that is larger than the physical size, since deduplication maps multiple (duplicate) logical blocks to the same physical block.
-To do this set the vdoLogicalSize to an amount larger than 10GB, such as, 100GB.
+To do this set the vdoLogicalSize to an amount larger than 10GB, such as 100GB.

 In this example we will set the VDO volume to be